pagkly/Zed/Investopedia3/Scalability What It Is, and How It Works.md

 Scalability: What It Is, and How It Works
 ## What Is Scalability?

-Scalability is a characteristic of an organization, system, model, or function that describes its capability to cope and perform well under an increased or expanding workload or [scope](https://www.investopedia.com/terms/s/scope.asp).
+Scalability is a characteristic of an organization, system, model, or function that describes its capability to cope and perform well under an increased or expanding workload or [[scope]](https://www.investopedia.com/terms/s/scope.asp).
 A system that scales well will be able to maintain or even increase its level of performance or efficiency even as it is tested by larger and larger operational demands.

-In [financial markets](https://www.investopedia.com/terms/f/financial-market.asp), scalability refers to financial institutions' ability to handle increased market demands; in the corporate environment, a scalable company is one that can maintain or improve profit margins while sales volume increases.
+In [[financial markets]](https://www.investopedia.com/terms/f/financial-market.asp), scalability refers to financial institutions' ability to handle increased market demands; in the corporate environment, a scalable company is one that can maintain or improve profit margins while sales volume increases.

 ### Key Takeaways